 Old fashioned milk shake recipes are very easy to make once you know how.
-Milk shakes, frothy combinations of ice cream, milk, and fountain syrup flavoring, were a refreshingly frosty beverage sold at ice cream parlors and soda fountains.
+Milk shakes, frothy combinations of milk and fountain syrup flavoring, were a refreshingly frosty beverage sold at ice cream parlors and soda fountains.
 Nowadays, they are sold at most restaurants and fast food places.

 "Shakes" came in numerous flavors and often bore distinctive names, such as "Brown Cow."
 Malted milk shakes or "malts" as they were commonly called were also very popular, especially the chocolate malts.
 Chilled shakes are refreshing to drink anytime, but they taste especially good on a hot summer's day.
 Enjoy a cold, refreshing milk shake today.